Embrace Spring with a Wholesome Wild Garlic and Nettle Soup

 100g fresh wild garlic

-50g turkey tail (optional and can be substituted with any mushroom)
+50g turkey tail (optional; can be substituted with any mushroom)

 2 litres of vegetable stock